Caro and Cuervo Institute

 The Caro and Cuervo Institute (Spanish: Instituto Caro y Cuervo) is an educative centre specialising in Spanish literature, philology and linguistics, with a focus on research and promotion of reading in Colombia.
-The institute produces editions of Colombian authors and promotes the of preservation of the national literary heritage.
-The institute was named after two well-known Colombian linguists, Miguel Antonio Caro Tobar and Rufino José Cuervo Urisarri.
+The institute produces editions of Colombian authors and promotes the preservation of the national literary heritage.
+The institute was named after two well-known Colombian linguists, former President Miguel Antonio Caro Tobar and Rufino José Cuervo Urisarri.